The mission of the Teacher Education Scholarship program is to:

 Criteria and Scholarships

 All applicants are evaluated according to the criteria established for specific scholarships, including academic achievement.
 Most scholarships require a minimum 3.0, while some have a lower or higher GPA requirement.
-All education majors with a compelling need are encouraged to apply, as criteria also include financial need, commitment to the profession, and potential for effective teaching.
+Many undergraduate scholarships prioritize candidates who are already admitted to Teacher Education or the Professional Year.